Himesh-Codes/Portforlio-Ng/README.md

 - If the providedIn is not maded as 'root', along with the service class mentioned in module @NgModule decorator, provider array.

     # State Management by Services
+    - We can create a global service class to implement, the state of a component items management using a service.
+    - Thus maintain the state of a specific component.

 # Custom module
 - The custom modules can be created to modularize a functional part, eg: skills in this app, can be contains in a skill module.